 In March 2018, the value of our contract portfolio reached £1bn, largely due to our focus on delivering high risk, high value contracts in construction and social care.
-Our £200m framework for energy efficiency contractors, awarded in May 2017, was our highest value contract to date.
-This provides councils with an efficient route to market for works funded through national energy efficiency programmes which help to reduce fuel poverty.
-We have recently secured funding to develop a national house building contract to help accelerate the delivery of affordable new homes.
+Our £200m framework for energy efficiency contractors (EEC), awarded in May 2017, was our highest value contract to date.

+The EEC framework provides councils with an efficient route to market for works funded through national energy efficiency programmes which help to reduce fuel poverty.
+In addition, we have recently secured funding to develop a national house building contract to help accelerate the Scottish Government's commitment to delivering 50,000 affordable new homes by 2021.

 In social care, we are providing procurement and contract management support for existing national arrangements for older people's care home services.
-Working with COSLA, the Scottish Government and other partners on the reform of adult social care, we have developed new procurement strategies for older people's care home services, as well as other adult care and support services which are not currently covered by national arrangements.
-These two new frameworks will add substantial value to Scotland Excel's social care portfolio.
+Working with COSLA, the Scottish Government and other partners on the reform of adult social care, we have developed a new procurement strategy for these services which will support greater choice and innovation in the care home market.